Color-blind casting: Terminology

+Blackwashing is the deliberate casting of black actors in non-black historical roles or contexts.
+Whitewashing is the casting of white actors in non-white roles.

 The Non-Traditional Casting Project

 The Non-Traditional Casting Project was founded in 1986 to examine problems of racial discrimination in theatre, film and television.
 The Actors' Equity Association is a co-founder.

 Debate and "color-consciousness"

 In the theatre community, there is significant debate over the concept of color-blind casting vs "color-conscious casting".

-In 1996, Pulitzer-winning playwright August Wilson, who is black, used his Princeton University address on black culture in the United States "The Ground on Which I Stand" to attack the notion of color-blind casting.
+In 1996, Pulitzer-winning playwright August Wilson, who was black, used his Princeton University address on black culture in the United States "The Ground on Which I Stand" to attack the notion of color-blind casting.